evelinawahlstrom/MusicFirst-reactNative/README.md

 ## What this project is about:

 Hackaton challenge showcasing my ability to learn something new in 2,5 days during my time at Codaisseur.
 Final week of the bootcamp. **THIS IS THE CLIENT**.
-See **[related repository for the server](#related-repositories)**
+See **[related repositories](#related-repositories)** for the server side.

 Rules:
 - You have 3 days to make the most awesome app